gitter-badger/vagrant-vechain/README.md

 ## GoLang environment

  Golang, or Go, has a slightly more complicated process for setting up its environment.
-Currently the build is done in three scripts, one the installs system dependencies in privelaged mode, and two that install go and thor in unprivelaged mode.
+Currently the build is done in three scripts, `install_dependencies.sh` installs system dependencies in privelaged mode, `install_go.sh` and `install.sh` installs go and thor in unprivelaged mode.

 ## Thor Installation

 Thor is currently being installed with the `go get` method.
 A testnet script is created during the build process and is being launched from the vagrantfile.
 This allows the developer to launch the thor testnet locally with `vagrant up`.
-Since the terminal session will automatically connect to the thor blockchain and start syncing blocks you will need to open another terminal windows in you local environment to begin interacting with the api.
+Since the terminal session will automatically connect to the thor blockchain and start syncing blocks you will need to open another terminal windows in your local environment to begin interacting with the api.